Lists in Python with Examples

 Example: pop() method (demo20.py)

 n=[1, 2, 3, 4, 5] print(n.pop(1)) print(n) print(n.pop()) print(n)

 Difference between remove() and pop()

 This method reverses the order of list elements.

 n=[1, 2, 3, 4, 'two'] print(n) n.reverse() print(n)

 sort() method in Python:

 In a list by default insertion order is preserved.
-If we want to sort the elements of the list according to default natural sorting order then we should go for sort() method.
-For numbers the default natural sorting order is ascending order.
-For strings the default natural sorting order is alphabetical order.
-To use sort() method, list should contain only homogeneous elements, otherwise we will get TypeError.
+If we want to sort the elements of the list according to the default natural sorting order then we should go for the sort() method.
+For numbers, the default natural sorting order is ascending order.
+For strings, the default natural sorting order is alphabetical order.
+To use the sort() method, the list should contain only homogeneous elements, otherwise, we will get TypeError.

 Example: sort() method (demo23.py)